hudsonjychen/business-execution-graph/README.md

 #### Experiment with Color Palette
 Use the **Color Palette** tool to assign meaningful visual cues to node colors.
 Select a desired color, and the darkness of the node's color will represent the **intensity or number of related edges**.
 On the Process Knowledge page, color is used to differentiate between process nodes, object type nodes, and activity nodes.
 #### Interact with the Graph
-Engage with the graph by using the following interactions: zoom in and out to adjust the view, drag nodes to reposition them, and click on nodes to display their information cards.
+Engage with the graph by using the following interactions: zoom in and out to adjust the view, drag nodes to reposition them, and click on nodes to display their **information cards**.
 #### Discover More in Settings
 Additional functionalities are available in the settings drawer.
 Explore options ranging from assigning edge notations to applying advanced node filters.